-I turned off the main Kandy road, right at the Pilimatalawa junction and travelled another four kilometres along the Daulagala road via Gadaladeniya, before reaching the temple I caught glimpse of, atop a huge rock surrounded by lush greenery.
+I turned off the main Kandy road, right at the Pilimatalawa junction and travelled another four kilometres along the Daulagala road via Gadaladeniya, before reaching the temple I caught a glimpse of, atop a huge rock surrounded by lush greenery.

-The majestic Lankatilaka Raja Maha Viharaya, believed to be one of the most magnificent architectural edifice in the Gampola kingdom, was built at the crest of a large rock named “Panhalgala” overlooking the Hantane mountain range in the Hiripitiya hamlet in Udunuwara.
+The majestic Lankatilaka Raja Maha Viharaya, believed to be one of the most magnificent architectural edifices in the Gampola kingdom, was built at the crest of a large rock named “Panhalgala” overlooking the Hantane mountain range in the Hiripitiya hamlet in Udunuwara.

 King Buwanekabahu IV who reigned from 1341 to 1351 A. D. chose Gampola as his kingdom and constructed this Viharaya with the help of a South Indian architect Sthapati Rayar.
 Following Buwanekabahu IV, five consecutive kings chose Gampola as their kingdom.
-Though the kings of Gampola were not powerful warriors, they had a high calibre for art and culture and have made significant contributions to art.
+Though the kings of Gampola were not powerful warriors, they had a high calibre for art and culture and made significant contributions to art.

 Among the monuments seen as notable exceptions in existence today are the Gadaladeniya temple, the Embekke devale and especially the Lankathilaka Vihare which distinguish themselves.
 Of these, the Lankathilaka Vihare stands supreme in its majesty of structure and design.

-In front of the main entrance of the temple stands the preaching hall thatched with flat roof tiles, as opposed to the ordinary half round tiles, used to cover the central part of the roof and to create beautiful patterns.
+In front of the main entrance of the temple stands the preaching hall thatched with flat roof tiles, as opposed to the ordinary half-round tiles, used to cover the central part of the roof and to create beautiful patterns.

 The two large lion paintings and two figures of guards facing each other decorate the two walls of the short corridor to the image house.
 Inside the image house is a magnificent glory – a twelve-foot high Buddha image under a beautiful Makara Thorana .